zarusz/SlimMessageBus/docs/provider_redis.md

 - the key represents the queue name,
 - the value is a Redis list type and stores messages (in FIFO order).

-Internally the queue is implemetned in the following way:
+Internally the queue is implemented in the following way:

 - producer will use the [`RPUSH`](https://redis.io/commands/rpush) to add the message at the tail of the list with a redis key (queue name),
 - consumer will use the [`LPOP`](https://redis.io/commands/lpop) to remove the massage from the head of the list with a redis key (queue name).